NoahTheCat/Autosampler/docs/RemoteOps.md

 ## Connecting to the internet

-For instructions on how to set to the WiFi connection see [here](Build  and Setup/WiFi Setup.md)
+For instructions on how to setup the WiFi connection see [here](Build  and Setup/WiFi Setup.md)

 By default the sampler is normally DISCONNECTED from the internet, and the main LED should be pulsing white (it's a RGB LED so you can still see the other colors a bit).